Table of Contents

 To show you the difference between strong and weak action verbs, look at these examples.

-For job search success, it’s crucial to tailor each resume to the job you’re applying to.
-Don’t just send out the exact same resume with every application.
+I can’t stress this enough.
+You must tailor each resume to the job you’re applying to.
+Don’t just send out the same resume with every application.

 Hiring managers then search the database for suitable resumes by typing keywords into the database’s search bar.
 These keywords are usually job titles and skills (a keyword can be one word or a phrase).